Last updated: 22 July 2021

 Who should I contact for more information or if I have any questions regarding my Kaplan accommodation booking?

-We really hope the information above answers many of your questions and allows you to feel reassured.
+We hope the information above answers many of your questions and allows you to feel reassured.
 And if you need further advice, we’re here to help.
 If you’re already staying at Kaplan Living, please speak to your residence team, who will gladly assist.

 Kaplan Living Bournemouth